About Cynthia Rose

 My goal as a practitioner is to provide a holistic approach to healthcare that incorporates Acupuncture and Bodywork along with a comprehensive evaluation of your dietary and nutritional needs.
 A well nourished body responds best to the therapeutic techniques that I incorporate in my practice, so I will take a look at the way that you eat as well as put together a customized nutritional program that addresses your own specific health issues.
 In addition to addressing your health concerns, this will improve your digestion, your concentration and maximize your energy throughout the day.

 Although each patient's treatment plan is different, my goal is to reduce the number of office visits by combining Nutrition and Acupuncture treatments with NAET, The Bowen Technique, Tuina, Qi Gong and the use of Cold Lasers.
+I am also a trained tecaher of the Gokhale Method.
 I invite you to explore my website and learn more about these wonderful techniques and modalities.

 Previous to my work in this field, for more than a decade, I was a professional opera singer and sang as a soloist with the NYC Opera.
 While I was singing, I had the opportunity to experience the work of practitioners all over the world and felt first hand what a profound effect Acupuncture and Nutrition can have on maintaining and reclaiming good health.
 Because of this connection I have worked with many performers over the years, including instrumentalists, dancers, actors and singers.

 In my practice I see a great number of patients with chronic pain.
 I also work with many patients that have allergies that affect their respiratory or digestive tract, fatigue, depression, hormonal imbalances and infertility.
 This type of work helps your body remember how to repair and right itself after illness, injury or any type of stress.
 My goal is to make this a pain-free process that can be accomplished as quickly as possible.